Lujan Grisham gets a victory for tough-on-crime agenda

 Fortunately for the governor, the drama was dispensed with quickly: It took the House less than 20 minutes to discuss and vote to approve House Bill 79, which now heads to the Senate for consideration.

-For Lujan Grisham, who has been pushing for tougher penalties for violent offenders and tighter pretrial release standards to keep those defendants behind bars until their trial, Friday's action was a small victory.
+For Lujan Grisham, who has been pushing for tougher penalties for violent offenders and tighter pretrial release standards to keep those defendants behind bars, Friday's action was a small victory.
 But in terms of momentum and any sense of success for her crime relief package, a necessary one.

 "Making dozens of unsolved homicides eligible for prosecution and resolution when they are solved will have an incredible effect on New Mexico families across the state," the governor said in a statement issued by her office.
 "This important legislation will ensure that the road to justice for families of victims is preserved."

-But legislative efforts to impose stricter guidelines for releasing a violent offender pending trial seem pretty much dead at this point.
+But legislative efforts to impose stricter guidelines for releasing a violent offender pending trial seem likely to be dead at this point.
 One such effort was tabled in a Senate committee hearing early this week.

-Critics say that is not being done now, which means violent offenders wearing ankle monitoring bracelets are sometimes free to commit more crimes while awaiting trial.
+Critics say that is not being done now, which means violent offenders wearing ankle monitors are sometimes free to commit more crimes while awaiting trial.

 The House is likely to hear HB 5 sometime this weekend.